AltimateAI/vscode-dbt-power-user/README.md

 ![Generate a model from your source definition](./media/images/generate-model-from-source.gif)

+You can select a file name template and prefix in the settings.

 ### Visualize the result set of your model (Use CMD+ENTER (mac) or CTRL+ENTER (win))

 ![Use ctrl+enter or cmd+enter to retrieve the result set of your model](./media/images/visualize-result-set.gif)